 Mutt and Shania's second record, Come On Over, made her a superstar!
 It sold steadily for 2 years.
 I recall driving down Broadway in Nashville listening to "Love Gets Me Every Time" and thinking, "Those guitars sound like The Rolling Stones!"

 Shania would have been nothing without Mutt.
-Those melodies were his.
-It was one plus one equals 3, and the third entity created the magic.
+The melodies were his.
+It was one plus one equals 3, and the third entity is what created the magic.